John Durham: Federal government

 Following those five years as a state prosecutor, Durham became a federal prosecutor, joining the U.S. Attorney's Office for the District of Connecticut.
 From 1982 to 1989, he served as an attorney and then supervisor in the New Haven Field Office of the Boston Strike Force in the Justice Department's Organized Crime and Racketeering Section.
 From 1989 to 1994, he served as Chief of the Office's Criminal Division.
 From 1994 to 2008, he served as the Deputy U.S. Attorney, and served as the U.S. Attorney in an acting and interim capacity in 1997 and 1998.

 In December 2000, Durham revealed secret Federal Bureau of Investigation (FBI) documents that convinced a judge to vacate the 1968 murder convictions of Enrico Tameleo, Joseph Salvati, Peter J. Limone and Louis Greco because they had been framed by the agency.
 In 2007, the documents helped Salvati, Limone, and the families of the two other men, who had died in prison, win a $101.7 million civil judgment against the government.

 In 2008, Durham led an inquiry into allegations that FBI agents and Boston Police had ties with the Mafia.
 He also led a series of high-profile prosecutions in Connecticut against the New England Mafia and corrupt politicians, including former Governor John G. Rowland.

 From 2008 to 2012, Durham served as the acting U.S. Attorney for the Eastern District of Virginia.

 On November 1, 2017, he was nominated by President Donald Trump to serve as U.S. Attorney for Connecticut.
 On February 16, 2018, his nomination was confirmed by voice vote of the Senate.
 He was sworn in on February 22, 2018.

 In May 2019, William Barr chose Durham to lead a probe into the origins of the FBI's Crossfire Hurricane investigation and the Mueller special counsel investigation.
 On October 19, 2020, Barr appointed Durham Special Counsel to lead the Durham special counsel investigation in an effort to ensure the investigation continued after the Trump administration ended.

 Durham resigned as U.S. Attorney effective February 28, 2021.
 He was one of 56 remaining Trump-appointed U.S. Attorneys President Joe Biden asked to resign in February 2021.
-He remains Special Counsel as of January 2023.
+He remained as Special Counsel until May 2023.